JRyan-123/van-rental-ui/README.md

 # 🚐 Van Rental UI

-A clean, responsive frontend UI for a van rental service.
+A responsive frontend-only UI for a van rental service featuring a rental price estimator.

 ---